Danetag/screwdriver/root/README.md

 This module supports multilingue routing, caching and renders views with the Dot.js template engine.
 We use dot.js in order to share templates between both server and client side.
+We use a /datas folder which handles the configuration of each environnements + a description of each pages for:
+- setting up the controllers
+- setting up the translations
+- generate a JSON file for the front-end side routing.

 ## Back-end